Back to blog

 A law firm PPC strategy is the structured system a personal injury firm uses to acquire paid search traffic, convert it into signed cases, and generate a positive return on ad spend.
 It covers which keywords to target, how to bid, how to allocate budget across Google Search and Local Service Ads, and how to calculate the maximum cost per lead your practice can sustain profitably.

 In 2026, PI firms spend an estimated $1.2 billion annually on Google Ads, making legal services one of the most competitive PPC verticals in the US.
-The average cost per click for personal injury keywords exceeds $80 in most major metros.
+According to 2026 legal CPC benchmark data from ROA Marketing, top US metros routinely see $250 to $400 per click for terms like "personal injury lawyer near me" and "car accident attorney."
 Firms that profit from this environment win on precision, not budget size.

 Step 1: Calculate Your Acceptable CPL Before You Spend a Dollar